Careers360 Logo

 (b) Medicine: Many vaccines and other pharmaceuticals products have been made through biotechnology.
 Several diagnostic techniques; using biotechnology; has made it easier to diagnose a disease in time and has helped in better cure.

-(d) Crime Detection: DNA fingerprinting can be used to trace the identity of a criminal by using even the smallest remains of criminal’s body parts.
+(d) Crime Detection: DNA fingerprinting can be used to trace the identity of a criminal by using even the smallest remains of a criminal’s body parts.

 (e) Legal Disputes: Parentage disputes are being settled with the use of DNA fingerprinting.